quisquous/cactbot/docs/LogGuide.md

 and frequently sampled data from memory
 (e.g. the `66480` current hp value and `-653.0394` x position).

 This means that there's a number of caveats going on to handling all the data in these lines.
 The raw network data is subject to change over time from ff14 servers.
 Also, the data from memory may be slightly stale and out of date

+#### Action Effects

+Each ability may have one or more effects.
+These are indicated by the flagsX and damageX fields, between `targetName` and `targetCurHp`.
+There are eight pairs, each with a 'flags' field and a 'damage' field.
+The damage field is not necessarily always damage.
+For example, for a buff application, it indicates which buff ID is about to be applied.

+This means that damage is not necessarily the first flag.
+If you are simply trying to determine how much damage a particular ability did, there is no specific field you can look at - you must parse all of them and find the one that indicates damage.

 #### Ability Flags

+The 'flags' field for each pair of values can be further broken down.

+The rightmost byte indicates the type of effect:

-Damage bitmasks:
+Damage flags:

 - 0x01 = dodge
 - 0x03 = damage done
+- 0x04 = heal
 - 0x05 = blocked damage
 - 0x06 = parried damage
 - 0x33 = instant death

+Non-damage flags:

+- 0x02 = fully resisted
+- 0x08 = 'X has no effect' message
+- 0x0b = mp gain ('damage' indicates amount)
+- 0x0e = status applied to target ('damage >> 16' indicates status effect ID)
+- 0x0f = status applied to caster ('damage >> 16' indicates status effect ID)
+- 0x14 = 'no effect' message related to a particular status effect ('damage >> 16' indicates status effect ID)

+The next byte to the left indicates the 'severity' for damage effects:

 - 0x100 = crit damage
 - 0x200 = direct hit damage
 - 0x300 = crit direct hit damage

-Heal bitmasks:
+The byte to the left of that one indicates the 'severity' for heal effects:

 - 0x00004 = heal
 - 0x10004 = crit heal

 Other bitmasks appear on particular abilities, and can indicate whether bane missed or hit recipients.
 However, these all appear ability-specific.

 Some of these flags also indicate whether the ability is part of a combo or not and whether the positional was hit.
 However, these values do not seem to be consistent between jobs.

 For example, the flags for successful trick attack are `28710.03`.
 The `.` here represents 0-3 as the trick may crit, dh, both, or neither.
 The flags for a missed trick attack are `710.03`.
 Thus, there's a `0x28700000` mask applied here when the positional is correct, which was determined via experimentation.

 If you care about specific ability flags, you likely have to do this research yourself.
 Please send pull requests to this document so it can be shared!

 #### Ability Damage

 Damage bitmasks:
-    0x1000 = hallowed, no damage
-    0x4000 = "a lot" of damage
+0x1000 = hallowed, no damage 0x4000 = "a lot" of damage

 The damage value in an ability usage is not the literal damage, because that would be too easy.